aloebach/mobware-minigames/README.md

 The Mobware Minigames minigame framework will load a minigame which is programmed similar to a normal playdate game.
 See the minigame template in the minigame folder for details!

-To get started, clone the repository.
-In z-shell: `git clone https://github.com/aloebach/mobware-minigames.git`
+To get started, clone the repository: `git clone https://github.com/aloebach/mobware-minigames.git`

 Rename and edit the `minigame_template` folder
-To compile and run the minigame jam game file, use the following command in z-shell:
+To compile and run the pdx game file, use the following command in z-shell:
 `pdc ./mobware-minigames mobware-minigames.pdx && open mobware-minigames.pdx`

 Once you've cloned the repository, open Minigames/minigame-template and follow the instructions from there!
 After you've set up your own minigame using the template, you can set the DEBUG_GAME variable in `main.lua` to the name of your minigame to test.